kekse1/getopt.js/README.md

 * It's possible to let short keys be found automatically (finding nearest possible character)
 * Automatically created help pages/views (if no manuall `--help / -?` override defined in the vector); using `.help` vector items to show each ones descriptions

-Some (not really many) items are still /TODO/, btw..
-I'm currently working on it!

 ### Function call
 This is the exported function `getopt(_vector, _parse, _parse_values, _assign, _assigned_list, _list = process.argv, _start = 0);`